Beyond the Canvas:

 About the Artists

-With a career spanning sixty-five years and inclusion in the 2017 Venice Biennale, Zilia Sánchez is primarily recognized for her shaped canvases, made by stretching canvas over hand-molded wooden armatures and painting them with acrylic.
-Her reduced color palettes and serial processes connect her to Minimalism, though her works’ curvilinear sensuality speaks a distinct artistic language.
-Sánchez graduated from the Escuela Nacional de Bellas Artes San Alejandro in 1957, continuing her studies at the Instituto Central de Conservación y Restauración in Madrid and New York’s Pratt Institute.
+With a career spanning sixty-five years and inclusion in the 2017 Venice Biennale, Zilia Sánchez is known for shaped canvases made of material stretched over hand-made wooden frames.
+Her reduced color palettes and serial processes connect her to Minimalism, though her curvilinear forms alluding to corporal topographies remain distinctive.
+Sánchez graduated from the Escuela Nacional de Bellas Artes San Alejandro, Cuba later studying at the Instituto Central de Conservación y Restauración in Madrid New York’s Pratt Institute.
 Before her 2013 survey at Artists Space, New York, Sánchez’s work had rarely been seen outside of Puerto Rico.
-A solo exhibition of Sánchez’s work will be presented at the Phillips Collection, Washington, D.C., in 2019.
-Her work is in the collections of the Walker Art Center, Minnesota; Phillips Collection, Washington, D.C.; and Museo de Arte Latinoamericano de Buenos Aires, Argentina, among others.
+A solo exhibition of her work will be presented at the Phillips Collection in Washington, D.C. in 2019.
+Her work is in the collections of the Walker Art Center, Minnesota; the Phillips Collection; and Museo de Arte Latinoamericano de Buenos Aires, Argentina, among others.

 Arnaldo Roche Rabell creates large-scale works using the rubbing technique of frottage.
 He places persons, objects, and vegetation under the canvas and builds his images through multiple layers of paint.
 Roche-Rabell studied architecture at the University of Puerto Rico and holds a BFA and MFA from the School of the Art Institute of Chicago.
 His work has been exhibited at the Art Institute of Chicago, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., and New York’s Metropolitan Museum of Art and Museum of Modern Art, among others.

 Elsa María Meléndez is a printmaker, painter, and creator of installations.
 She is known for her labor-intensive works incorporating embroidery, sewing, mending, sorting, and the accumulation of objects and materials.
 Her unconventional representations of female bodies address issues of women’s identity, sexuality, and eroticism in an open and direct way.
 She studied at the University of Puerto Rico, Río Piedras, where she earned a BFA in 1997.